 MARÍA JOSÉ PALMA MARTÍNEZ

-María Jose (Majo) is currently finishing her master's thesis under the joint supervision of Mashaal and Dr. Andres Moreno Estrada on the genetic analysis of sex-specific admixture in Mexico
+María Jose (Majo) is a PhD student in the Sohail lab studying the use of deep learning approaches to predict complex disease pre-disposition in humans with a focus on Diabetes.
+She completed her master's thesis under the joint supervision of Dr. Mashaal and Dr. Andres Moreno Estrada on the genetic analysis of uniparental haplogroups and sex-specific admixture in Mexico

 NATÁLIA YUMI NORONHA